-Because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
-Here's some information to help you get ready, and what to expect from your doctor.
+It's a good idea to be well-prepared for your appointment.
+Here's some information to help you get ready and know what to expect from your doctor.

 What you can do

-- Write down any behavior problems or emotional issues you've noticed, and include any signs or symptoms that may seem unrelated to the reason for which you scheduled your child's appointment.
+- Any behavior problems or emotional issues you've noticed, and include any signs or symptoms that may seem unrelated to the reason for your child's appointment

-- Write down key personal information, including any major stresses or life changes your child has been through.
+- Key personal information, including any major stresses or life changes that you or your child have been through

 - What is likely causing my child's behavior problems or emotional issues?